AgrosupDijon-DSI/css_select/Documentation/PageStylesheetSelector/UsersManual/ExtensionUpdate/Index.rst

 If you are upgrading from an older version, you will have to update the database.
 From the extension manager, you'll see an update option.

-If you don't see this item in the menu, that means that your database doesn't need to be updated.

 |img-2|

 On the update page, you'll see the list of the TYPO3 pages that will